-Have you ever wondered how to take your pet to Japan?
-Nowadays it is even difficult to find anyone who does not have a pet friend.
-Here in Brazil, for example, it is the second country with the most domestic animals in the world based on the Brazilian Institute of Geography and Statistics (IBGE).
+Ever wondered if it's possible to bring animals to Japan?
+Currently it is even difficult to find someone who does not have a pet friend.
+Here in Brazil, for example, it is the second country with the most domestic animals in the world, based on the Brazilian Institute of Geography and Statistics (IBGE).

-According to 2018 data, there are more than 139.3 million domestic animals, that is, this number is higher than that of children in their homes.
-So, sometimes you need to take a trip and there is nowhere or anyone to leave your pet with, here comes the concern: Can I take my pet to travel with me?
+According to 2018 data, there are more than 139.3 million domestic animals, that is, this number is greater than the number of children in their homes.
+So, sometimes you need to go on a trip and you have nowhere or who to leave your pet, here comes the concern: Can I take my pet to travel with me?

 Japan is one of the most demanding destinations in this regard.
-They are strict not to take the risk of taking pets with a problem that can be passed on to other animals or even to humans.
+They are strict so as not to run the risk of taking pets with a problem that can pass on to other animals or even humans.

-Therefore, in order to take your pet to Japan it is necessary to strictly follow a series of requirements that financially can generate a little high costs.
-And remember that the whole process takes time, so be patient and be prepared.
+Therefore, to take your pet to Japan it is necessary to strictly follow a series of requirements that financially can generate a little high costs.
+And remember that the whole process is time consuming, so be patient and prepare.

-Now that we've seen that it is possible to take your four-legged friend to Japan, let's see what needs to be done to make sure everything is done smoothly.
+Now that we have seen that it is possible to take your four-legged friend to Japan, let's see what must be followed so that everything goes smoothly.

-How to take cats and dogs to Japan
+How to bring dogs and cats to Japan

-One of the first things that it is essential to look for are airlines that have their specifications on the transport of animals very clear and then the comfort of your animal since the trip to Japan is long.
+One of the first things that it is essential to look for is airlines that have very clear specifications on the transport of animals and then the comfort of your animal since the trip to japan is long.

 The standard recommended by Japan is the introduction of a microchip in the pet (ISO 11784 and 11785), which can be done in most veterinary clinics.
 But rest assured that your pet will not feel pain!

-Everyone knows the importance of keeping your pet's vaccination card up to date, but when this chip is inserted, previous vaccines are not valid, so you need to vaccinate it after insertion.
+Everyone knows the importance of keeping your pet's vaccine card up to date, but when this chip is placed, previous vaccines are not valid, so you need to vaccinate it after insertion.

-The indispensable vaccine is against rabies and as here in Brazil the inactive virus is used for immunization so it is accepted by Japan, but it costs nothing to confirm with the veterinarian!
+The essential vaccine is against rabies and as here in Brazil the inactive virus is used for immunization, so it is accepted by Japan, but it doesn't hurt to confirm with the veterinarian!

-It is also essential to find out about the period of validity of the vaccine, as it can only take the animal for the duration of the immunization.
+It is also essential to inform yourself about the validity period of the vaccine, as you can only take the animal during the duration of the immunization.

-After the vaccine the animal will undergo a blood test to be tested for antibodies against rabies.
-The laboratory for the exam must be internationally valid.
+After the vaccine, the animal will undergo a blood test to be tested for antibodies against rabies.
+The laboratory for the examination must have international validity.

-Next is having the patience to wait another 180 days to enter Japan.
-If there is no such wait, the pet will be quarantined in Japan until this period is completed.
+The next step is to have the patience to wait another 180 days to enter Japan.
+If there is no such wait, the pet will be quarantined in Japan until it completes this period.

-When you plan to take your furry friend to Japan you must inform within forty days for the trip that will take you.
-You must contact the Animal Quarantine Service at the airport you will be arriving in Japan.
+When you plan to take your furry friend to Japan, you must inform them within forty days of the trip that will take them.
+You must contact the Animal Quarantine Service at the airport you are arriving in Japan.

-The notification is made online, as soon as it is accepted you will receive an approval that will be printed and delivered to check in.
-Oh, and the form can be done in its original language, but if it is done in Japanese it will be quicker to wait.
+Notification is done online, once accepted you will receive an approval which will be printed and handed in for check-in.
+Oh, and the form can be done in its original language, but if it's done in Japanese, the wait will be faster.

-With 10 left for the trip to Japan, the pet must undergo a veterinary evaluation to make sure that everything is fine with his health.
-Then you must purchase a country of origin certificate with the following animal data:
+With 10 minutes to go before the trip to Japan, the pet must undergo a veterinary evaluation to make sure that everything is ok with its health.
+Then you must purchase a certificate in the country of origin with the following animal data:

 - Birth and age of the animal;